dhairyashah10/AI-Receipt-Intake-and-Expense-Attribution/README.md

 270-degree) photo is a categorically different problem from a few-degrees tilt.
-Tesseract's orientation-and-script-detection (OSD) runs as an explicit first pass (gated on OSD's own confidence score, since a low-confidence OSD guess can be wrong and flip a genuinely-upright image); small-angle tilt is then corrected separately via an OpenCV minAreaRect-based deskew.
+Tesseract's orientation-and-script-detection (OSD) runs as an explicit first pass (gated on OSD's own confidence score, since a low-confidence OSD guess can be wrong and flip a genuinely upright image); small-angle tilt is then corrected separately via an OpenCV minAreaRect-based deskew.
 Both are best-effort and fail open (leave the image untouched) rather than raising.